 WAREHOUSE AND DISTRIBUTION SETTINGS

-Fundamental to the provision of online retail and those with stores still open are the colleagues working in warehouses, distribution areas , and logistics and supply chains.
+Fundamental to the provision of online retail and support to open stores are the colleagues working in warehouses, distribution areas , and logistics and supply chains.

 RE-OPENING OF OTHER RETAIL PREMISES